Canada’s Legal Drinking Age

 Underage Drinking in Canada

 Underage drinking is something that most parents will expect may happen to their children at some point during their adolescent life.
-Children, teens, and young adults will be exposed to alcohol frequently throughout his or her life, whether this is through pop culture, within stores, restaurants, advertising, and watching their parents consume alcohol.
+Children, teens, and young adults will be exposed to alcohol frequently throughout their life, whether this is through pop culture, within stores, restaurants, advertising, and watching their parents consume alcohol.
 This is not saying that every child grows up to become an alcoholic or heavy drinker, but rather to point out that alcohol is one of the most commonly used drugs by Canadians.
-The information the child, teen or young adult receives about alcohol among other things, is what will determine the choices they make with alcohol.
+The information the child, teen, or young adult receives about alcohol among other things, is what will determine the choices they make with alcohol.
 The Canadian Center on Substance Use and Addiction put together a Canadian Drug Summary in the fall of 2017.
-Some of the key points gathered did report that the risky use or even use of alcohol by juvenile and young adults has been on the decline within the last few years within Canada.
-Much of the data that was gathered in 2014, and 2015 indicated that the onset of early drinking among underage boys and girls happened during the age of 13.
-The statistics from 2010 onwards to 2015 does show that alcohol use among students in grades 7 through 12 is on the decline, among boys and girls within Canada.
+Some of the key points gathered did report that the risky use or even use of alcohol by juveniles and young adults has been on the decline within the last few years within Canada.
+Much of the data that was gathered in 2014, and 2015 indicated that the onset of early drinking among underage boys and girls happened at the age of 13.
+The statistics from 2010 onwards to 2015 do show that alcohol use among students in grades 7 through 12 is on the decline, among boys and girls within Canada.
 Despite these statistics looking at the overall picture within Canada, each province and territory do report different numbers regarding information surrounding underage drinking.
 When looking at the volume of alcohol consumed by people ages 15 years old or older, there are significant variations in the total recorded per-capital alcohol consumption.
 Within the territories, the Yukon has the highest per-capita consumption, and Nunavut has the lowest.
 Among the provinces, Alberta has the highest per-capita consumption, and New Brunswick does have the lowest.
-Within Canada, over 70 percent of youth and young adults ages 15 to 24 reported using alcohol in that past year when this survey was taken.
+Within Canada, over 70 percent of youth and young adults ages 15 to 24 reported using alcohol in the past year when this survey was taken.
 However, only 20 percent of those who were 15 years or older exceeded the Low-Risk Alcohol Drinking Guidelines put out by Canada Health.

 Some people believe that individuals who were raised to drink responsibly are less likely to develop alcohol drinking and alcohol dependence problems when they reach adulthood.
 Because they do not see alcohol as a tool for rebellion, they are able to learn to drink within safe limits.
-Although such belief might make sense, it still does not remove the possibility that some of these teens could have alcohol abuse issues later in life.
+Although such a belief might make sense, it still does not remove the possibility that some of these teens could have alcohol abuse issues later in life.

-It is important to understand that youth are particularly at risk for developing physical and mental-health problems caused by the negative effects of alcohol.
+It is important to understand that youth are particularly at risk of developing physical and mental health problems caused by the negative effects of alcohol.
 Youth and teen brains are more vulnerable to the effects of alcohol, and the brain is still essentially developing until a person reaches the age of 25.
-People who care for youth, whether it be family, friends, parents, caregivers, must understand that they play a major role with how the child is influenced.
+People who care for youth, whether it be family, friends, parents, or caregivers, must understand that they play a major role in how the child is influenced.
 Typically, underage drinking will start because the child has extensive exposure to alcohol through family and friends, and within these social situations and family contexts, a positive or negative message will be provided and observed by the child.
 There is no escaping that alcohol is a part of Canada’s culture and society, but it is the responsible use by adults, education, and current information about alcohol that will help prevent underage drinking.
 Youth and teens will become curious about alcohol, what it is, what it does, and why people use it.
-It is this information, the people around them who influence them, and their environment that will determine if they choose to use alcohol, and if they use alcohol responsibly.
-Most parents will know that their children will start to ask questions, especially if they see their parents consume alcohol in excess or witness the people around them consume alcohol is excess.
-Because of this, it is essential that as parents, the proper information is given to youth and teens about the negative effects of alcohol, what it does, and how it can impact the users physical and mental health.
+It is this information, the people around them who influence them, and their environment that will determine if they choose to use alcohol and if they use alcohol responsibly.
+Most parents will know that their children will start to ask questions, especially if they see their parents consume alcohol in excess or witness the people around them consume alcohol in excess.
+Because of this, it is essential that as parents, the proper information is given to youth and teens about the negative effects of alcohol, what it does, and how it can impact the user’s physical and mental health.
 Alcohol is the most consumed substance in Canada, but more is being done to keep people informed, promote responsible consumption, and prevent underage drinking in Canada.